wazzupope/portfolio/README.md

   Hero text animation wording ideas: the outdoors, anything, applications,

 On mobile views: modify layout/size of bottom Contact section so that when you click the Nav link to it, it doesn't look like you've just jumped to the bottom of the section above it.
 Maybe it doesn't need to be 100vh size, but maybe needs to be 50vh?
 Add footer to it?
+  I think make it 100vh, add some text as a footer and a call to action for contacting

 Check accessibility checklist